EddyVerbruggen/cordova-plugin-googleplus/README.md

 You will see the SHA1 fingerprint for the debug key in terminal.
 Copy that.

-### B. App signing or Upload key
+#### B. App signing or Upload key

-For the own created keystore with key (either for 3A or 3B) do:
+For the own created keystore with key (either for 2A or 2B) do:

     keytool -exportcert -keystore /path/to/your/key/yourKeystoreFile.keystore  -list -v

 You will see the SHA1 fingerprint for the debug key in terminal.
 Copy that.

-### C. Google's App signing key
+#### C. Google's App signing key

-Only when _Google Play App Signing_ is enabled (3B).
+Only when _Google Play App Signing_ is enabled (for 2B).
 You can find the key Google will use to sign your builds in the Google Play Console.

 _Requirement:_ You need to have finished the basic info on your android app and then you need to upload a signed APK for internal testing.
 Once this is uploaded you will be able to access the following menu: